supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

-# Build a data pipeline in Azure Synapse Analytics
+# Lab 10: Build a data pipeline in Azure Synapse Analytics

 In this exercise, you'll load data into a dedicated SQL Pool using a pipeline in Azure Synapse Analytics Explorer.
 The pipeline will encapsulate a data flow that loads product data into a table in a data warehouse.